 From Batman to ???1 of 9

-So while the obvious speculation surrounding the once-Batman’s entry into the Marvel Cinematic Universe is focused on characters germaine to Thor mythology - Cul and Beta Ray Bill have been bandied about - here at Newsarama we can’t help but think … Well, bigger.
+So while the obvious speculation surrounding the once-Batman’s entry into the Marvel Cinematic Universe has been focused on characters germane to Thor mythology - Cul and Beta Ray Bill have been bandied about - with Thompson's reveal we're going to try (foreshadowing) to stick to villains.

-So here’s a stab at Marvel characters we’d love to see Bale take on… including some not-so-obvious choices ... and one ... well, frankly ... cheat.
+So here’s a stab at potential Thor/Marvel villains we’d love to see Bale take on… including some not-so-obvious choices ... and one ... well, frankly ... cheat.

 Dario Agger2 of 9